mtill/rfid-music-player/README.md

 # rfid-music-player
-RFID based music player, as fast as lightning
+RFID based music player, fast as lightning

 Similar to the phoniebox.de project - but more lightweight.